jmfergeau/DuenaRevivalTheme/README.md

 - Tweak: Replaced Google+ logo and entry bu Tumblr since Google+ is about to close
 - Tweak: FontAwesome is now fetched from fontawesome.com for easier update of glyphes
 - Feature: Partial Gutenberg support
-- Feature: The main orange color is now customizable in the colors section of theme customization
+- Feature: The main colors are now customizable in the colors section of theme customization
 - Feature: Added meta tag "theme-color".
 This colorize the address bar of some browsers (Chrome on Android, Vivaldi,...) with the primary color

 #### v2.0.0